-The device contains an 4-channel analog to digital converter which can directly interface to external analog signals, such as that from sensors or other control signals and convert these signals directly into either a 12-bit digital value.
+The HT46R006 contains a 3-channel analog to digital converter which can directly interface to external analog signals, such as that from sensors or other control signals and convert these signals directly into either a 12-bit digital value.

 The accompanying block diagram shows the overall internal structure of the A/D converter, together with its associated registers.